 Grab your gills and fluff your fins to make art based on science!
 Research a fish, gather photos, and model a fun, realistic wildlife replica.

-Create a Model Magic® base for the fish body, such as an elongated rectangle or oval.
+Students use Model Magic® as a base for the fish body, such as an elongated rectangle or oval.
 Bend it into any position you want!

-What are the biggest body parts you need to add?
+What are the biggest body parts needed?
 A head, fins, and tail?
-Use the most realistic colors—or be imaginative!
-Smooth out the surface with your fingers or by gently rolling a marker over it.
+Students use the most realistic colors—or be imaginative!
+Smooth out the surface with fingers or by gently rolling a marker over it.

 Now add layers.
 Roll the modeling compound into different-sized coils for lines.
 Make small balls and gently press them on for circles.
-Look carefully at the pictures so you can add lots of interest and realism to your sculpture.
+Look carefully at the pictures so as to add interest and realism to the sculpture.

 Complete the life-like look with Crayola Glitter Glue details.
 Build up textured scales!
 Model Magic® dries to the touch overnight and dries completely in 2 to 3 days.

-Why not make a habitat for your creature to show its beneath-the-water home?
+Teams create a habitat for their creature to show its beneath-the-water home.

 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.